 Improving Your Score

 If your credit score isn’t high enough to get the lowest interest rate available on a mortgage, there are some things you can do to improve it.
 Pay off any past-due balances as soon as possible, and reduce the amount of debt you are carrying on your credit cards.
-You also should avoid from taking out any new loans or credit card accounts, especially in the months preceding your loan application.
+Always stay vigilant regarding your financial security, and conduct regular security audits of your credit card accounts.
+One breach and your score could be impacted, even if you are not liable for the unauthorized charges.
+You also should also avoid from taking out any new loans or credit card accounts, especially in the months preceding your loan application.

 The following are a few facts about the relationship between mortgage rates and credit scores.

 Credit scores can seriously affect your mortgage rate.
-For example, 720 is considered a good credit score to buy a house.
+For example, in recent years 720 has been considered a “good credit score” for those looking to purchase a house.
 Therefore, if a person had a credit score within the 700 range, they would most certainly receive a much better mortgage rate.

 A customer applying for a mortgage with a credit score within the 500-600 range would certainly receive a higher interest rate then someone with an almost perfect credit rating.
 A poor credit rating is considered more of a risk to most banks and financial institutions.
 Therefore, the customer may still receive the mortgage however the interest rate will certainly not be as competitive.